 Graphic and user experience design

 Basic graphic design skills comes in handy when it’s time to edit a photo, create an infographic or simply to make a presentation more appealing, while user experience design is a great way to understand your clients or users.
 With successful brands like Apple and Facebook emphasising that good design is a huge part of their success, organisations are increasingly looking for employees who know design.
+Try these graphic design courses, free to La Trobe students on Linkedin Learning.

 In an ever-changing work place, critical and inventive thinking, as well as global awareness are central skills, especially to climb up the ladder.
 With work being affected by automation and globalisation, companies need innovative thinkers who can see the big picture.